 For particles with more neighboring particles (higher $z$), the network configuration becomes more difficult to fully cluster ($c = 1$)~\cite{Torquato2010}.
-As can be seen from Supplementary Fig.~\ref{fig:sup:3D_cluster}, for a particle with $z = 6$, the theoretical maximum clustering coefficient for rods arranged in a hexagonal configuration with solely side-to-side contacts is limited to $c = 2/5$, and with pure point-to-point contacts, $c$ can increase to 2/3.
+As can be seen from Supplementary Fig.~S7, for a particle with $z = 6$, the theoretical maximum clustering coefficient for rods arranged in a hexagonal configuration with solely side-to-side contacts is limited to $c = 2/5$, and with pure point-to-point contacts, $c$ can increase to 2/3.
 To achieve a higher $c$ in the range of $0.7 <c< 0.9$, it is required to have a $z > 4$, with specific configurations.
 Therefore, the probability is rather low.
-This suggests that highly clustered local structures are achieved through a combination of point-to-point And side-to-side contacts rather than maximizing lateral surface contacts between rods.
-The observed populations at $c = 1$ represent a special case, where the particles are mainly with a $z$ of 2 or 3, with an even (50 : 50) contact type distribution (Fig.~\ref{fig:microstructure}d).
+This suggests that highly clustered local structures are achieved through a combination of point-to-point and side-to-side contacts rather than maximizing lateral surface contacts between rods.
+The observed populations at $c = 1$ represent a special case, where the particles are mainly with a $z$ of 2 or 3, with an even (50-50) contact type distribution (Fig.~\ref{fig:microstructure}d).
 This implies that additional particle contacts tend to form with sparse, point-to-point neighbors rather than within side-to-side connected clusters.
-The result is a network where small bundles of side-to-side contacts are connected by randomly oriented rods, with bundle size directly related to the secondary liquid fraction as shown in Fig.~\ref{fig:microstructure}c.
+The result can be a network where small bundles of side-to-side contacts are connected sparsely, with bundle size directly related to the side contact probability.